pablo-dellacassa/pablo-dellacassa/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=pablo-dellacassa.pablo-dellacassa)

-In this profile you can check a little bit of the personal projects and this is are the main languages used:
+In this profile you can check a little bit of the personal projects and this are the main languages used:

 [![Top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=pablodellacassa&layout=compact)](https://github.com/anuraghazra/github-readme-stats)